 Two girls fall in love with each other and now it’s time to tell the family.
 Interesting approach to family values and homosexual love.

 Cute movie about teenage first love.
 Female homosexuality is still considered a taboo in Thailand and this movie lightens up the subject by presenting highly likable characters with typical Thai sense of humor.

 The above are just a few of the movies worth watching if you are interested in female homosexual relationships.
-There are other good ones as well but unfortunately, I don’t remember the title.
+If you want to suggest any other movies, please leave a comment below.

 Hasta la vista amigos!